 Artist Statement

-We are looking at people commuting, shopping, sightseeing, posing for a photograph, their respective roles emphasized by the observer.
-Hypersensitive to the time and place, the architecture and the light reflect back your feelings about the scene, making the walls between feeling nostalgia and romanticizing imperialism thin.
+Hypersensitive to the time and place, the architecture and the light reflect your feelings about the scene, making the walls between feeling nostalgia and romanticizing imperialism thin.
 In this work, I use digitized slides and photographs my father took in Central Asia in the early 90’s.
 I reinterpret these images to create a shift from the vernacular into poetic.

 Each work begins with a source photograph.
 I zoom in and make choices about the position of people, the level of detail, the clothing and the objects in people’s hands: grocery bags, scarves, umbrellas, cameras.
-The tags on the buildings, vehicles, bicycles, and open doors become the expression of the tenderness to see beyond judgment.
+The tags on the buildings, vehicles, bicycles, and open doors become the expression of the tenderness of the mundane to see beyond judgment.

 Leyla Rzayeva